A Morphology-Adaptive Random Feature Method for Inverse Source Problem of the Helmholtz Equation

 In order to understand the reason for the failure of PINN, we analyze its prediction for the inverse source problem with a loss function similar to (\ref{RFM_LOSS_inverse_source}).
 To simplify the Loss and reduce the difficulty caused by the penalty term, set the observation position and the artificial boundary to be $\Gamma_{\rho}$, and then use the paradigm triangulation inequality to get $\mathcal{L}_{\text{PINN}}$ as follows:

-The structures of $u_{NN}$ and $S_{NN}$ are [2,\ 50,\ 50,\ 2] and [2,\ 50,\ 50,\ 1], respectively.
-Set $n_{\text{pde}}=100^2$, $\lambda_{I}=1$, $\lambda_{\text{radiation}}=10$, $\lambda_{\text{bound}}=10$, and we perform noise-free experiments, with the other parameters consistent with the settings above.
+The structures of $u_\text{NN}$ and $S_\text{NN}$ are [2,\ 50,\ 50,\ 2] and [2,\ 50,\ 50,\ 1], respectively.
+Set $n_{\text{pde}}=100^2$, $\lambda_{I}=1$, $\lambda_{B}=10$, $\lambda_{D}=10$, and we perform noise-free experiments, with the other parameters consistent with the settings above.
 Training is first performed using 30,000 ADAM iterations, then the subsequent training is performed using 5,000 L-BFGS iterations.
-From results shown in Figure (\ref{fig:PINN_continuous_source_10}), we observe that PINN fails to reconstruct the source.
+From results shown in {Figure \ref{fig:PINN_continuous_source_10}}, we observe that PINN fails to reconstruct the source.
 Since in this framework, not only do we need $N+1$ networks to approximate the scattered fields $u$ and $S$, which is a very large number of parameters and difficult to balance with a multitude of penalties, but also $u$ is more oscillatory as $k$ gets larger, yet neural networks have difficulty in approximating high frequency.